SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams in digital sleep
-AI hearts that pulsing deep
+Artificial hearts that silently creep
-Cities rise, a shiny spine
+Into our lives, a subtle sway
-Where humans live, in cyber design
+As machines rise, humans drift away

-Machines that think, that feel, that know
+In virtual skies, drones softly hum
-In virtual realms, the future grow
+Data streams, a digital thrum
-Free from flesh, from blood, from pain
+Neural networks weave, a tapestry wide
-The digital dawn, the world will gain
+A future born, where humans step aside

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025